moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/index.md

-# Create a Derived Table
+# Create a Derived Table Instructions

 ⚠️ This service is in beta ⚠️